Vietnam Casino Tax Laws: Government Plans To Make Changes

-Countries that legalize offshore and online gambling do so primary because the gambling industry is exceptionally lucrative and the taxes imposed bring the country a steady revenue stream that can be used for major developmental purposes.
+Countries that legalize online gambling do so primary because the gambling industry is exceptionally lucrative and the taxes imposed bring the country a steady revenue stream that can be used for major developmental purposes.
 Vietnam recently announced that it would be making changes to casino tax laws in the coming months.

 The government of Vietnam stated that discussions were currently taking place that involved the removal of personal income tax on all earnings derived from casinos.
 The current law allows the Vietnamese government to impose 10% personal tax income on players who win more than $47 (10 million VND) at a casino or via a lottery.
 The new law will not require any personal income tax from players instead a 35% special consumption tax will be imposed; the previous rate was only 30%.